-Typical and healthy sexual behaviour at 15-17 years
+Typical sexual behaviour in late adolescence: 15-17 years

-Sexual behaviour varies depending on teenagers’ development, social relationships, cultural background, and personal and family experiences.
+Sexual behaviour varies depending on development, social relationships, cultural background, and personal and family experiences.
+But it’s common for teens to become more curious about sex and sexuality as they develop.
+Some might experiment sexually alone or with others.

 Your child might behave in these ways because it feels good.
 They might also do it because they: